 Late papers will be accepted, but only with your understanding that there will be a the penalty of a one letter grade reduction.
 Late papers must be submitted by the beginning of the Spring semester or the grade will become an F.

-Class attendance is required.
+Class attendance is mandatory.
 The class meets once a week and absences can not be accepted except under dire circumstances.
 You must make every effort to be here and make multiple efforts to inform me that you will be absent.
 Leave e-mails and voice mails with the History department office and my office.
 Notify students who are in class so they can alert me.

 COURSE ASSESSMENT: The History department has decided to implement the following assessment instruments for this course.